jobro247/AirClap/README.md

 3. The program will become More sophisticated

 4. A logo will be added and better automation for the program like numbers to choose!

+# SIMPLE CODE

+Obviously this is a very simple script with only around 50 - 100 lines of code

+# THIS WILL BE DISCONTINUED VERY SOON

+I am going to this a few bugs and patch a few things and then this project will be done!